-- Mimas V2 Configuration Tool (Download from product page)
+- Mimas V2 Configuration Tool (Download from the product page)

-Start Xilinx ISE and select new project from File menu.
+Start Xilinx ISE and select a new project from the File menu.
 The project wizard will pop up.
 Type in a project name and path in the first page.
 Select appropriate FPGA device in the second page.
 Mimas V2 has a Spartan 6 LX9 device (XC6SLX9).
-Settings as shown in the image below should work fine.
+Settings, as shown in the image below, should work fine.

 Click next and finish the wizard.
 Surprisingly we are not going to create or add any source files to the project and our use of ISE’s graphical user interface ends once we generate the required IP and other files using Coregen tool.
 To start Coregen tool, go to the Tools menu and select “Core Generator”.